qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

    This ensures that each polygon has a unique ID for identification purposes.
 #.
-Click :guilabel:`Toggle editing mode` again, and save your edits if
+Click |toggleEditing| :sup:`Toggle editing` again, and save your
-   prompted to do so
+   edits if prompted to do so

 Selecting areas of a given size
 ----------------------------------------------------------------------